bcgov/platform-services-status/index.md

 message: "RocketChat and TheOrgBook are down"
 bgcolour: "#ff9999"
 description: |
     Some services and applications on the Platform including RocketChat and TheOrgBook seem to be experiencing service disruptions starting from 6:00pm on Oct 8, 2020.
 The Platform Operations Team is troubleshooting the issue and will post an update as soon as more information is available.
+The issue seems to be isolated to a particular node and only impacts applications deployed to this node.
+Other services continue to operate as usual.
-bgcolour: "#d2f8d2"
+bgcolour: "#ff9999"
 description:
 status:
     ocp: "Operational"